pakoskyfrog/HexaSweeper/README.md

     - The player can now enter his name when he gets a high score
     - Alpha 0.2 released !
     - Alchemist mode playable
+    - Change some graphics, add animation when good plant is found
+    - Alpha 0.3 released

 ## 4/ Credits